 And trust me I have ruined a lot of stuff with my impatience.

-Side note, yes that is a Coldplay song on it – A Sky Full of Stars.
+Side note: yes that is a Coldplay song on it – A Sky Full of Stars.
 I love Coldplay.
 My husband makes fun of me for this.
 Yes I did chicken out from meeting them in real life one time at MuchMusic.
-And my dear friend Kathryn, I know we chatted about the whole Chris Martin flower in the guitar thing in the corresponding music video.
-This one is for you.
+My dear friend Kathryn, I know we chatted about the whole Chris Martin flower in the guitar thing in the corresponding music video.
+This craft is for you.

-This is how you should paint the outside of a glass jar, so you do not get angry and throw the jar against a wall because of unnecessary paint drips.
+This is how you should spray paint the outside of a glass jar, so you do not get angry.

 Go to your painting space.
 Our garage in my case.
 Shake your spray paint can.
 Shake it for about 1 min.